 The protester’s assertion that it was unable to view the RFQ via e-Buy under Schedule 71 II K does not change our conclusion regarding the propriety of the agency’s actions.
 The protester has not identified any authority for its contention that the agency was required under FAR § 8.405-2(c)(3)(iii)(A) to ensure that it was able to view the RFQ.
 Rather, FAR § 8.405-2(c)(3)(iii)(A) requires the agency to “post” the RFQ on e-Buy, not to “provide” the RFQ to any specific vendors.

 Consequently, GAO denied the protest.
 GAO’s decision in CC&C highlights that one of the biggest challenges facing government contractors is identifying opportunities in the first place.
-Unfortunately, GAO’s decision placed the onus of finding specific contract opportunities squarely on the shoulders of contractors.
+Unfortunately, GAO’s decision places the onus of finding specific contract opportunities squarely on the shoulders of contractors.